 Stevie Nicks (b.
 May 26, 1948 in Phoenix, Arizona) has been the lead singer off-and-on for Fleetwood Mac for over three and a half decades (since New Year's Day, 1975).
-She has worked intermittently as a solo artist since 1981, having by far the most commercially successful solo career of any current or former Fleetwood Mac member, and also the most prolific, with seven albums (so far) of new material, two greatest-hits compilations, one box set (a mixture of greatest hits, B-sides, previously unreleased songs and demos) and one live album, as well as numerous videos.
+She has worked intermittently as a solo artist since 1981, having by far the most commercially successful solo career of any current or former Fleetwood Mac member, and also the most prolific, with seven albums (so far) of new material, two greatest-hits compilations, one box set (a mixture of greatest hits, B-sides, previously unreleased songs and demos), one album of fully-finished versions of demos created throughout her career, and one live album, as well as numerous videos.

 Her albums so far are: